 So tell me, do you think books like this should be considered “war books”?

-Babe, Millie and Grace are childhood friends in a small town in Massachusetts.
-When the men are called to server their country they know their lives will change, but they don’t realize w much.
+Babe, Millie, and Grace are childhood friends in a small town in Massachusetts.
+When the men are called to serve their country, they know their lives will change, but they don’t realize w much.

-Over the next decade, the women lose their innocence, struggle with their men, society and small town politics.
+Over the next decade, the women lose their innocence and struggle with their men, society, and small-town politics.

 - Contest is for one (1) new copy of “Next to Love”.